alexandreweiss/crl-demo/README.md

 - An Aviatrix Controller and Copilot deployed in a dedicated vnet.

-- Aviatrix transit deployed in two Azure regions and one AWS region :
+- Aviatrix transit deployed in two Azure regions and two AWS region :
-  - First transit in Azure West Europe named we in the code,
+  - First transit with Firenet / Palo Alto in Azure France Central named frc in the code,
-  - Second transit in Azure France Central named frc in the code,
+  - Second transit in Azure Sweden Central named swc in the code,
-  - Third transit in AWS eu-central-1 named fra in the code
+  - Third transit in AWS eu-central-1 named fra in the code,
+  - Fourth transit in AWS eu-west-3 named par in the code
-  - Standard peering between those three regions over Azure and AWS backbone.
+  - Standard peering between those four regions over Azure and AWS backbone.
+  - Dedicated egress transit with Firenet / Palo Alto is deployed in first region to be used as centralised egress for Azure frc region.

 - Aviatrix spoke deployed in each of the above region :
   - One island vnet not connected to transit in the first region,
   - Two vnets, each with an Aviatrix spoke in first region,
   - Two vnets with overlapping CIDRs, each with an Aviatrix spoke in first region,
-  - Two vnets, each with an Aviatrix spoke in second region,
-  - Two vnets, each with an Aviatrix spoke in third region,
+  - Two vnets, each with an Aviatrix spoke in region two, three and four,
   - Each spoke is peered with its regional transit (except island vnet).
+  - Each spoke in Azure frc region (except NAT) is also peered to dedicated egress transit,
   - Each spoke contains a test VM instance accessible via Guacamole jumpbox
   - Guacamole server is deployed in the first spoke of the first region.
 (Search for the URL to connect in the output after terraform deployment)
   - Guacamole server is also used as a reverse proxy (NGINX) to connect to first application in opposite region across Aviatrix transit.